Artwork by

 • Impaired clearance of brain waste: During sleep, the brain's glymphatic system removes waste products, including beta-amyloid.
 Poor sleep disrupts this process, leading to the accumulation of these harmful proteins.

-• Increased inflammation: Alzheimer's Sleep deprivation triggers inflammatory responses in the brain, further contributing to neurodegeneration.
+• Increased inflammation: Alzheimer's sleep deprivation triggers inflammatory responses in the brain, further contributing to neurodegeneration.

 • Disrupted brain plasticity: Sleep is essential for brain plasticity, the process of forming new neural connections.
 Poor sleep hinders this process, potentially leading to cognitive decline.